-LQ and RSSI are both important metrics for ensuring a reliable radio link in FPV drones using ExpressLRS or Crossfire.
-While both provide valuable information, they measure different aspects of the connection.
-Understanding the differences between LQ and RSSI can help pilots monitor the signal quality during flights, determine maximum range and make adjustments to their equipment or flying style as needed.
+LQ, RSSI, and SNR are all important metrics for ensuring a reliable radio link in FPV drones using ExpressLRS or Crossfire.
+While they all provide valuable information, they measure different aspects of the connection.
+Understanding the differences between LQ, RSSI, and SNR can help pilots monitor signal health during flight, estimate how much further you can fly, even help you to troubleshoot radio equipment when there’s a connection problem.

 Further Reading: